Symbolic image on the subject of the social safety net: Three fishermen hold a net

 Advancing the international social protection initiative

-In September 2021, UN Secretary-General António Guterres launched the Global Accelerator on Jobs and Social Protection for Just Transitions.
-This initiative aims to create around 400 million decent jobs by 2030 and increase efforts to extend social protection to the four billion people who have hitherto had no access to it.
+In September 2021, UN Secretary-General António Guterres launched the international initiative “Global Accelerator on Jobs and Social Protection for Just Transitions”.
+The aim is to create around 400 million decent jobs by 2030 and to boost efforts to expand social protection to the four billion people who currently have no access to such systems.

 The BMZ is supporting the implementation of the initiative through a coordinated financing mechanism together with existing UN and World Bank funds.
-By improving coordination between the key players in the area of social protection and fostering a more efficient use of funds, the aim is to assist reform-minded partner countries in achieving shared goals regarding the provision of social protection.
+By improving coordination between the key players in the area of social protection and fostering a more efficient use of funds, the aim is to assist partner countries in achieving shared goals regarding the provision of social protection.

 Expanding social protection as part of shielding against climate risks